JohnoKing/timelim/README.md

 ## What is this
-This is a random program I made to sort of function as a stopwatch, but with time limits that can span centuries.
+This is a random program I made to sort of function as a stopwatch, but with time limits that can span up to a century.
 There is no real point to this program, it is just something to experiment with.